 Augmented Data Science: Hypothesis search agent

-• Finding testable hypotheses has traditionally relied on the data scientist's experience and literature review.
-An agent skill can structure and expand that search.
+- Generating testable hypotheses has mostly relied on the data scientist's experience and a literature review (in line with guidance from the business team).
+An LLM agent skill can structure and expand that search.

-• The framing step did most of the work: with minimal context, the causal/predictive distinction produced useful, literature-backed hypotheses.
-Running two different models was complementary, not redundant.
+- Framing the problem and providing the agent with available variables did most of the work: with minimal context, the causal/predictive distinction produced useful, literature-backed hypotheses.

 In our previous post, we proposed the Augmented Data Science framework and highlighted search-space expansion as a strength of LLMs in data science.
-In this post, we develop and test "an agent skill" for data scientists to generate useful hypotheses for business questions.
+In this post, we develop and test "an agent skill" for data scientists to generate useful hypotheses for business questions (which you can download below).
 A hypothesis here is a testable claim about the relationship between a feature and an outcome of interest.

 Say our business problem is customer churn.
 In the past, finding plausible, testable relationships relied on the knowledge, experience, and intuition of the data science and business teams.
 LLM agents can now expand that search; however, when asked directly, they generate generic, context-free hypotheses.
 As we found in our literature review, LLMs produce more useful hypotheses once intent is established by the data science team.
-So what's better than an agent skill to make the search more focused?
+So what's better than an agent skill to make the search focused and repeatable?

 The hypothesis search agent